jepsen-io/jepsen/doc/plan.md

 ## Error handling

+- [ ] When tracing SSH commands in jepsen.control, log the node name too
 - [ ] When calling methods in jepsen.control, it'd be nice if thrown
   com.jcraft.jsch.JSchException's would also log debugging info about the node, username, password, etc.